documentationfor yFiles for HTML 3.0.0.1

 analysis reachable directed

-Running the reachability algorithm shows the code to prepare and run the Reachability algorithm for directed paths resulting in the graph depicted in Colored reachable nodes via directed paths.
+Running the reachability algorithm shows the code to prepare and run the Reachability algorithm to find nodes reachable via directed paths, resulting in the graph depicted in Colored reachable nodes via directed paths.

 Running the reachability algorithm